Indecomposability of derived categories for arbitrary schemes: Examples

 \section{Examples}

 The results in the above section allow to increase the list of schemes whose derived categories are indecomposable or weakly indecomposable.
-Two of the most important are connected Calabi-Yau schemes whose singularities are Cohen-Macaulay and blow-ups of Gorenstein schemes.

-In the case of dimension 1, this allows to give a geometric description of when the derived category of a projective curve is indecomposable or weakly indecomposable.
-Let $C$ be a projective curve over a field $k$.
+Let us consider the case of dimension 1.
+If $C$ is an affine and connected curve, we know that $\Perf{(C)}$ is indecomposable by Corollary \ref{affine:empty}.
+Let us assume from now on that $C$ is a projective curve over a field $k$.
 If $C$ is smooth, by results of Okawa in \cite{Oka2011} we know that $\cdbc{C}=\Perf{(C)}$ is indecomposable if and only if its arithmetic genus $g_a(C)\geq 1$.
 For integral Cohen-Macaulay curves, Spence recently proves the same result: If $C$ is a projective integral Cohen-Macaulay curve, $\Perf{(C)}$ is indecomposable if and only if $g_a(C)\geq 1$ (see Corollary 3.4 in \cite{Spen22}).

-Corollary \ref{c:empty} gives us the following
+Corollary \ref{c:dim0} gives us the following

 \begin{cor} Let $C$ be a projective connected Cohen-Macaulay curve with arithmetic genus $g_a(C):=1-\chi(\mathcal{O}_C)=1$ and trivial dualizing sheaf.
 Then $\Perf{(C})$ is indecomposable and $\cdbc{C}$ is weakly indecomposable. \end{cor}